Rhange/Wetube/README.md

 ## TODOS

 Code Challenge: Delete comment

-- [ ] 1.
-A user for a comment can see delete button with an API.
+- [x] 1.
+A user for own comments can see 'delete button' that activate with an API.
-- [ ] 2.
-If delete the comment, comment has to be deleted and total comments number should be changed.
+- [x] 2.
+If user click a comment's delete button, the comment should be removed and a total comments number has to be changed.
-- Hint: .populate() / if statement in views /
+- Hint: .populate() & if statement in views
-- [ ] 3.
-This challenge ask me do you understand 'template', 'API', and can you modify comments.
+- [x] 3.
+This challenge ask do you understand 'template', 'API', and can you modify comments?